getanehAl/Windows-Penetration-Testing/README.md

 -----------------
 #### STEP 2.
 RECONNAISSANCE 🕵
-<i>The purpose of the reconnaissance phase is to gather as much as possible information about the target (Windows domains and internal network).
+<i>The purpose of the reconnaissance phase is to gather as much as possible information about the targets (Windows domains and internal network).
 It includes Windows domain(s) enumeration, DNS enumeration, targeted network scans...</i>
 ```
 1. Black-box penetration test (we start with no account)
 --------------------------------------------------------